CongducPham/PRIMA-Intel-IrriS/Gateway/boot/README.md

 - on boot, the INTEL-IRRIS WaziGate executes `/home/pi/intel-irris-auto-config.sh` after all containers have been launched.

+- `/home/pi/intel-irris-auto-config.sh` waits for the `wazigate-edge` container to be up and running.

+- if `/boot/intel-irris-auto-config.done` exists then no new configuration will be performed.
+If a new auto-configuration setting needs to be realized, then be sure to remove `/boot/intel-irris-auto-config.done`.

-- `/home/pi/intel-irris-auto-config.sh` waits for the `wazigate-edge` container to be up and running then first look for `/boot/intel-irris-band.txt` to configure the frequency band.
-If `/boot/intel-irris-band.txt` exists and contains either `eu868` or `eu433` then the corresponding band is configured for the WaziGate, otherwise the `eu433` is used.
+- `/home/pi/intel-irris-auto-config.sh` then first looks for `/boot/intel-irris-band.txt` to configure the frequency band.
+If `/boot/intel-irris-band.txt` exists and contains either `eu868` or `eu433` then the corresponding band is configured for the WaziGate.
+Otherwise no new frequency band will be configured and the WaziGate will run with the default or last configured frequency band.

-- `/home/pi/intel-irris-auto-config.sh` then look for `/boot/intel-irris-auto-config.sh`.
+- `/home/pi/intel-irris-auto-config.sh` then looks for `/boot/intel-irris-auto-config.sh`.
 If the script exists, it will be launched. `/boot/intel-irris-auto-config.sh` typically calls some utility scripts that are in the `scripts` folder to create pre-configured devices with sensors for the INTEL-IRRIS WaziGate.
+You can add your additional configuration tasks in this script.

-- after executing `/boot/intel-irris-auto-config.sh`, `/home/pi/intel-irris-auto-config.sh` creates `/boot/intel-irris-auto-config.done` to indicate that the auto-configuration has been performed.
+- if frequency band configuration has been realized or if `/boot/intel-irris-auto-config.sh` has been executed, `/home/pi/intel-irris-auto-config.sh` creates `/boot/intel-irris-auto-config.done` to indicate that the auto-configuration has been performed.
 The WaziGate is then rebooted.

-- it means that if the auto-configuration mechanism is used, the INTEL-IRRIS WaziGate will need more time to be operational.
+- it means that if auto-configuration mechanism has been realized, the INTEL-IRRIS WaziGate will need more time to be operational as it needs to boot twice.

-- on boot, if `/boot/intel-irris-auto-config.done` exists then `/boot/intel-irris-auto-config.sh` is not launched.

 Example 1: set INTEL-IRRIS WaziGate in 868MHz version
 -----------